vibhanshu-mishra/risa3d-mcp-server/README.md

 node index.js
 ```

-If you see a blinking cursor with no errors -- it is working.
+If you see a blinking cursor with no errors, it is working.
 Press **Ctrl+C** to stop it.

 ---